bubanjan/real-estate-solution/README.md

 # 🖥️ Real Estate App – Frontend (React)

-🚧 **IMPORTANT NOTE:**
+🚧 **NOTE:**
- The frontend is runnable and connected to the backend, but it is still in active development and not yet fully complete.
+ The main frontend functionality is complete.
+Minor enhancements and polishing are still in progress and will be added soon.

 **Tech Stack:**
 React (Vite) + React Router + Material UI + JWT authentication (via HttpOnly cookies)